Help Guide

 Option 2: Check your credit reports (often free)

-Experian, Equifax, and TransUnion include CCJ data supplied by Registry Trust.
-You can usually access statutory or app-based reports for free.
+Experian, Equifax, and TransUnion include CCJ data supplied by Registry Trust in credit reports.
+You can usually access statutory or app-based credit reports for free.

 Option 3: Contact the court directly

-If you know or suspect which court issued the judgment, contact them with your case number to confirm details.
+If you know or suspect which court issued the judgment, contact that court directly with your case number to confirm the details.
 The court can confirm status and, where appropriate, claimant details.

 What you will not see